 Arrive Zurich, Switzerland

 Arrive in Zurich, Switzerland’s largest city and one with a well-deserved reputation for offering a quality of life on par with any other in the world.
-You are met and transferred to your hotel, where you meet your fellow guests this evening for a welcome briefing, followed by dinner.
+You are met and transferred to your hotel, where you meet your fellow guests this evening for dinner.

 Zurich | Breathtaking Views & Scenic Paths

 Enjoy a guided walking tour of Zurich this morning, taking in its alluring mix of modern and Old World architecture while strolling its wide, pedestrian-friendly avenues.
-Zurich is known for its churches, and your walk incorporates visits to several noteworthy ones, including the Fraumünster, with its Marc Chagall-designed stained glass windows, and the Grossmünster, supposedly founded by Charlemagne and later to play a key part in establishing the Reformation in Switzerland.
-After time for lunch at leisure, gather for a sweet finish with a chocolate workshop at Lindt.
-Create your own exquisite treats under the guidance of master chocolatiers, and learn about the fascinating history and production of Swiss chocolate at the last manufacturer who still begins from the raw cacao beans.
+Zurich is known for its churches, and your walk incorporates several noteworthy ones, including the Fraumünster, with its Marc Chagall-designed stained glass windows, and the Grossmünster, supposedly founded by Charlemagne and later to play a key part in establishing the Reformation in Switzerland.
+After time for lunch at a local beer cellar, gather for a sweet finish with a visit to an independent chocolate producer.
+Learn about the fascinating history and production of Swiss chocolate at the last manufacturer who still begins from the raw cacao beans.